 Wealthy Affiliate is legitimate.
 It does provide the services it advertises.
 However, there is no absolute guarantee of success with the program.
 While the owners indicate that they have never seen anyone fail who didn’t quit, each individual’s ability to profit from affiliate marketing will vary based on their commitment level and their understanding of the principles.

 It’s possible to see the Wealthy Affiliate terms of service before deciding to join.
 It is important to note that all fees are non-refundable.
 Members can save some money by paying for a full year’s membership at once, rather than monthly, but will not get any of that money back if they decide to cancel six months in.
 The majority of complaints lodged with the Better Business Bureau relate to a lack of understanding that membership fees are deducted on an automatically recurring basis.

 Wealthy Affiliate University, and its parent company, Niche Marketing, Inc., has a B+ rating from the Better Business Bureau.
 Ten complaints to the BBB have been closed within the last three years; in six of them, customers indicated that they were satisfied with the business’ response, while four more were either not satisfied or did not indicate whether they were satisfied or not.

+And that’s the Wealthy Affiliate review.
 Is Wealthy Affiliate legitimate?
 Yes.
 Because it does in fact deliver on its promise of an affiliate marketing training course and website hosting platform optimized for that purpose.
 It is not a scam.
 However, the program is also not ideal for everybody.
+Is Wealthy Affiliate legit?
 You will have better control over the costs associated with working as an affiliate marketer by approaching it piecemeal, undertaking free training, and setting up your own website.
 If you are looking for a one-stop shop and are committed to investing time and energy into affiliate marketing, Wealthy Affiliate could be ideal for you.